Susannova/Discord_Bot/README.md

 - purges play_requests after 18h if new play_request is made
 - calculate best bans for a given lol team
 - check if player is a smurf
-- automaticall generate op.gg link from scanning clash scouting screen
+- automatically generate op.gg link from scanning clash scouting screen

 ## Commands:
 ### General Commands: